 You can now record your first track by clicking the Record Audio button in the quick start window that opened when you first launched n-Track Studio.

 If you need to grab music or audio that’s being played by your Mac rather than the audio you create, you’ll need a different tool.
 Capto is a screen recording app designed for making screen video tutorials.
 It can easily grab your Mac’s audio as well as video outputs.
 To record the audio, you would set Capto to capture your Mac’s screen, with audio input set to system audio.
 Then when you’re editing, you can split the audio and video tracks and delete the video one.

-So whether you want to start a podcast, record a hit song, or just grab audio that’s already playing on your Mac, Setapp gives your a perfect tool for every job.
+So whether you want to record a hit song, do podcast recording, or just grab audio that’s already playing on your Mac, Setapp gives your a perfect tool for every job.